Logo

 Basic free · Elite and Pro paid

-Stitch software that takes two camera streams and produces clean VR180 video automatically.
-Works with Visorix cameras and footage from other VR cameras.
+Stitch software that takes two camera streams and produces clean cinema-ready 3D video automatically.
+Works with Visorix cameras and footage from other stereoscopic cameras.
 Free Basic tier removes the friction.
 Elite adds faster processing and creator workflow features.
 Pro adds commercial export, batch processing, and priority queue.

 beta in 2027

-TikTok style discovery for immersive VR video.
+TikTok style discovery for immersive 3D cinema.
 The headset native home where creators publish and viewers find and watch.
 Built for the headset experience first, not as a side mode of a flat video site.
 Beta in 2027.

 04 · The Workflow